rsrini7/gitvisibility/README.md

 I created this because I wanted to contribute to open-source projects but quickly realized their codebases are too massive for me to dig through manually, so this helps me get started - but it's definitely got many more use cases!

 Given any public (or private!)
-GitHub repository it generates diagrams in Mermaid.js with OpenRouter!
+GitHub repository it generates detailed code maps in Mermaid.js with OpenRouter!
 (Previously Claude 3.5 Sonnet)

 I extract information from the file tree and README for details and interactivity (you can click components to be taken to relevant files and directories)

 Most of what you might call the "processing" of this app is done with prompt engineering - see `/backend/app/prompts.py`.
-This basically extracts and pipelines data and analysis for a larger action workflow, ending in the diagram code.
+This basically extracts and pipelines data and analysis for a larger action workflow, ending in the code map (Mermaid.js).

 ## 🔒 How to diagram private repositories